German challenger banks: who’s who (and what’s their tech)

 Penta says it differentiates from its competitors by offering third party products only.
 These include automated accounting, international transfers and cash flow management.

 In April 2018, it raised an additional $250 million in Series C funding, which saw the fintech valued at $1.7 billion – a five-fold increase in less than a year.
+Later that year, it unveiled plans to raise $500 million in equity a Series D round and $1 billion in financing, bringing its valuation to $5 billion.

 Earlier in 2018, it fully launched its open API – allowing users to integrate Revolut for Business accounts with third party software and in-house systems.